-In July 2014, we entered into the Restated LSA with the Bank.
-Pursuant to the Restated LSA, the Bank agreed to make loans to us in an aggregate principal amount of up to \$20.0 million, which we have fully drawn upon.
-See Note 5 of the Condensed Consolidated Financial Statements for further details.
+In July 2017, we entered into the SVB Loan Amendment with the Bank.
+Pursuant to the SVB Loan Amendment, the Bank extended a term loan to us in an aggregate principal amount of \$15.0 million.
+See Notes 5 and 7 of the Condensed Consolidated Financial Statements for further details.

-The Company leases office and laboratory space under non-cancelable operating leases.
-Effective as of June 1, 2016, the Company entered into an amendment to its existing facilities lease agreement extending the term of the lease through June 2023 and leasing additional space comprising approximately 24,000 square feet in the same building as its existing space.
-As of March 31, 2017, aggregate future minimum payments under these operating leases are \$13.9 million.
+We lease office and laboratory space under non-cancelable operating leases.
+Effective as of June 1, 2016, we entered into an amendment to our existing facilities lease agreement extending the term of the lease through June 2023 and leasing additional space comprising approximately 24,000 square feet in the same building as our existing space.
+As of June 30, 2017, aggregate future minimum payments under these operating leases are \$13.4 million.
 See Note 5 of the Condensed Consolidated Financial Statements for further details.